lynxgav/COVID19-vaccination/README.md

 Parameter estimation was done with *R version 3.6.0* using *R Studio Version 1.3.1056* (Interface to *R*) and Stan using *rstan* *R* package version 2.21.1 (*R* interface to *Stan*) and *cmdstanr* *R* package Version 0.1.3 on *Windows 10 Home Version 2004*.

 The scripts can be found in the ``` scripts ``` directory.
-The R and Stan scripts are based on scripts used for the publication :
+The R and Stan scripts are based on scripts used for the publication:

 > Rozhnova G, van Dorp CH, Bruijning-Verhagen P, Bootsma MCJ, van de Wijgert JHHM, Bonten MJM, Kretzschmar ME.
 Model-based evaluation of school- and non-school-related measures to control the COVID-19 pandemic.
 Nature Communications.
 2021;12(1):1614. https://doi.org/10.1038/s41467-021-21899-6